-The Order of the Arrow Troop Representative is a youth liaison serving between the local OA Lodge or chapter and his troop.
-In his unit, he helps meet the needs of the unit and will serve as a communication and programmatic link to and from Arrowmen, adult leaders and Scouts who are not presently members of the Order.
-He will do this in a fashion that strengthens the Mission of the Lodge, purpose of the Order and the mission of the Boy Scouts of America.
-By setting a good example, he will enhance the image of the Order as a service arm to his unit.
+The Order of the Arrow Troop Representative is a youth liaison serving between the local OA lodge and their troop.
+In his/her unit, they help meet the needs of the unit and will serve as a communication and programmatic link to and from Arrowmen, adult leaders and Scouts who are not presently members of the Order.
+He / She will do this in a fashion that strengthens the mission of the lodge, purpose of the Order and the mission of Scouting America.
+By setting a good example, they will enhance the image of the Order as a service arm to his unit.
 OA Troop Representative Duties:

-- Serves as a communication link between the Lodge or chapter and the troop. - Encourages year round and resident camping in the troop. - Encourages older Scout participation in high adventure programs. - Encourages Scouts to actively participate in community service projects. - Assists with leadership skills training in the troop. - Encourages Arrowmen to assume leadership positions in the troop. - Encourages Arrowmen in the troop to be active participants in the Lodge and/or chapter activities and to seal their membership in the Order by becoming Brotherhood members. - Sets a good example. - Enthusiastically wears the Scout uniform correctly. - Lives by the Scout Oath, Scout Law and OA Obligation. - Shows Scout spirit.
+- Serves as a communication link between the lodge or chapter and the troop. - Encourages year round and resident camping in the troop. - Encourages older Scout participation in high adventure programs. - Encourages Scouts to actively participate in community service projects. - Assists with leadership skills training in the troop. - Encourages Arrowmen to assume leadership positions in the troop. - Encourages Arrowmen in the troop to be active participants in the lodge and/or chapter activities and to seal their membership in the Order by becoming Brotherhood members. - Sets a good example. - Enthusiastically wears the Scout uniform correctly. - Lives by the Scout Oath, Scout Law and OA Obligation. - Shows Scout spirit.